 Access to patient health records

-According to HIPAA, health care providers must provide individuals with a copy of their protected health information upon request, with the following exceptions:
+According to the HIPAA, health care providers must provide individuals with a copy of their protected health information upon request, with the following exceptions:

 - Information gathered in expectation of a probable civil, criminal, or administrative claim or process